abcucberkeley/PetaKit5D/README.md

 ## Usage

-The tools have been tested with MATLAB R2023a-R2024b for Linux (Ubuntu 22.04, other distributions may also work), Windows (10 and 11), and MacOS (13 or newer).
+The tools have been tested with MATLAB R2023a-R2024b for Linux (Ubuntu 22.04, other distributions may also work), Windows (10 and 11), and MacOS (13 or newer, starting with version 1.4.7, only ARM Mac is supported).
 Toolboxes required:

 `Image Processing Toolbox, Optimization Toolbox, Parallel Computing Toolbox, Signal Processing Toolbox, and Statistics and Machine Learning Toolbox.`